 The isolation of high montane / sub-alpine habitats on Mt Canobolas has captured outliers of numerous species, known from other areas of the State but finding their limits in or around the SCA.
 Such isolated populations evolve independently and may potentially form new species.

 In addition to the threatened and endemic species, the biota of the SCA is noteworthy for the many regionally significant species that are rare or at the limits of their natural geographic ranges.
 Range edges are characterized by increased genetic isolation, genetic differentiation, and variability in individual and population performance so are important for conservation.

 Terrestrial orchids are another subset of plants with regional significance within the SCA.
-At least 35 species are known to occur, making the mountain important for conservation of these species which are declining elsewhere through loss of habitat.
-A fire ephemeral Prasophyllum sp., only seen after a summer fire in 1982, is endemic and other orchid species are at their geographic range limits.
+At least 40 species are known to occur, making the mountain important for conservation of these species which are declining elsewhere through loss of habitat.
+A fire ephemeral Parapsophyllum canobolense, only seen after summer wildfires in 1982 and 2018, is endemic and other orchid species are at their geographic range limits.

 Photo by Dr Richard Medd